wp-plugins/doctorlogic-components/readme.txt

 * Improved diagnostics, convenient link to pages containing main plugins = 2.1.2 =
 * White spaces causing problems in some third-party environments.
+= 2.1.3 =
+* Fixes a problem for customers who have never used advanced styles

 == Upgrade Notice ==
 = 1.0 =
 * Initial Release